Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Surface States

 \subsection{Hybridized state}

-In this subsection, we analyze the superconducting surface states along the $\bar{\Gamma}\M\bar{\Gamma}$ line for the $\Delta_3$ pairing.
+In this subsection, we analyze the superconducting surface states for the $\Delta_3$ pairing.
 The parameters of the tight-binding Hamiltonian~\eqref{eq:wp} are the same as those written in Fig.~\ref{fig:wp_ene}.
-We set the chemical potential to $\mu=-0.75$ so that the Fermi level crosses the bulk spectra at the $\M$ point [Fig.~\ref{fig:result}\hyperref[fig:result]{(a)}], and fix the pairing amplitude to $\Delta_0=0.02$, assuming weak-coupling pairing.
+We set the chemical potential to $\mu=-0.75$ so that the Fermi level crosses the bulk spectra at the $\M$ point [Fig.~\ref{fig:wp_ene}], and fix the pairing amplitude to $\Delta_0=0.02$, assuming weak-coupling pairing.
 For this parameter set, we obtain $W[C_{2\mathrm{z}}]=4$, and hence double Majorana Kramers pairs appear at the $\M$ point.